Qazaidi123/dockerimage_optimize/README.md

 # Jenkins pipeline stage time consumption
 Image build stage from Dockerfile with alpine images:    1s Image build stage from Dockerfile without alpine images: 19s

+# (2) By Parellalization (Very Effective):
+Jenkins Pipeline optimization is also done by parellel run of independent stages.
+For e.g in Jenkinsfile Image build stage, frondend and backend image build is sequential i.e once the frontend image build is completed then only the backend build will start.
+Similary in Container run (Deploy), backend container run will start after the frontend container will be completed.
+But in parellal run (jenkinsfile), frontend and backend image build will run parellal, similalry container run of both will also processed parellel.
+Therefore pipeline will take less time to complete.
+In my case
+Time taken by pipeline (Jenkinsfile) without parellel run:53s Time taken by pipeline (jenkinsfile) with parellel run: 17s

 Container build (Deploy) stage from Dockerfile with alpine images: 836ms Container build (Deploy) stage from Dockerfile with alpine images: 1s